 Get familiar with their products, core values, and key demographics.
 Brainstorm ways you can make connections to them in your interview as much as possible.

 This is also the time to look for any gaps in the company that you may be able to fill.
 Do you speak another language not currently supported?
 Have you spent time in a newly acquired sales region?
 Citing specific examples of gaps you can fill is a very effective way to answer the classic “why do you think you’re the right candidate for this job?” interview question.

 Interview Tip #2: Become an expert on the position you’re applying for

 Learn everything you can about the requirements of the job you’re applying for, before the interview.
 If there’s certification or training required, start as soon as possible and document your progress.

-Compile personal performance data, certifications and/or training, key achievements and internal references that show why you’d be a great fit for the new position.
-Organize hard copies of your data in binder or folder that’s easy to present during the interview process.
+Compile personal performance data, certifications and/or training, key achievements, and internal references that show why you’d be a great fit for the new position.
+Organize hard copies of your data in a binder or folder that’s easy to present during the interview process.

 Interview Tip #3: Be ready to adapt for in-person or online interviews